GoogleCloudPlatform/dataflow-zoomify-image/README.md

     gs://final-bucket/mypath/test.jpg

-Image viewers, like OpenSeaDragon, can then be configured to display the zoomified image, loading different sets of tiles at different zoom levels.
+Image viewers, like [OpenSeadragon](https://openseadragon.github.io/), can then be configured to display the zoomified image, loading different sets of tiles at different zoom levels.

 ## Dataflow pipeline graph